Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 A validator transitioning from the active set to the inactive set.
 An unbonding validator does not participate in consensus or earn rewards.
 The unbonding process takes 21 days.

-## Unbonded Odis
+## Unbonded ODIS

-Odis that can be freely traded and is not staked to a validator.
+ODIS that can be freely traded and is not staked to a validator.

 ## Unbonding

-When a delegator decides to undelegate their Odis from a validator.
+When a delegator decides to undelegate their ODIS from a validator.
 This process takes 21 days.
 No rewards accrue during this period.
 This action cannot be stopped once executed.

-## Unbonding Odis
+## Unbonding ODIS

-[Odis](#Odis) that is transitioning from bonded to unbonded.
-Odis that is unbonding cannot be traded freely.
+[ODIS](#ODIS) that is transitioning from bonded to unbonded.
+ODIS that is unbonding cannot be traded freely.
 The unbonding process takes 21 days.
 No rewards accrue during this period.
 This action cannot be stopped once executed.

 ## Undelegate

-When a [delegator](#delegator) no longer wants to have their Odis bonded to a validator.
+When a [delegator](#delegator) no longer wants to have their ODIS bonded to a validator.
 This process takes 21 days.
 No rewards accrue during this period.
 This action cannot be stopped once executed.

 ## Uptime